gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 The mayor shook her head again.
 "Never heard of it, Miz Roo."
 She poked Dockety's fallen figure with her toe.
-"Maybe if this one could tell us what it saw...?"
+"Maybe if this one could tell us what it saw…?"
 Dockety buzzed and crackled.
 "Didn't think so," the mayor said glumly.